 Maria Ressa, the cofounder of Rappler, an independent news website in the Philippines, was convicted for "cyber libel" on June 15.
 She faces six years in prison.
 (She is currently out on bail and can take her case to the Court of Appeals and then to the Supreme Court.)
 Her "crimes" have been described as politically motivated as Ressa has been critical of President Rodrigo Duterte.
 The case has attracted international attention and signals a threat to freedom of the press in the Philippines and elsewhere.

-"A Thousand Cuts," director Ramona S. Diaz's compassionate documentary, which recently screened at AFI Docs and will air on PBS' "Frontline," profiles Ressa — who was a Time Magazine "Person of the Year," — as her case unfolds.
+"A Thousand Cuts," director Ramona S. Diaz's compassionate documentary, which recently screened at AFI Docs, and is available in virtual cinemas, profiles Ressa — who was a Time Magazine "Person of the Year," — as her case unfolds.
 It shows how a tweet she sent correcting Duterte offended him and prompted an attack on the free press.
 And how she was arrested twice — a retaliation and an intimidation tactic by Duterte — for critical reporting.

 Diaz chronicles Ressa's life and work, providing an inspirational portrait of a woman unafraid to speak truth to power, regardless of the cost.
 The filmmaker spoke to Salon about Ressa, freedom of the press, and her timely documentary.